 - Shout-Out: The voice of the demon Moloch, when trapped in the computer, is similar to the voice of HAL 9000 from 2001: A Space Odyssey.
 Additionally, the main student with whom Moloch communicates is named Dave.

 - Sinister Surveillance: By possessing the internet, Moloch can survey all over the world.

-- Speak of the Devil: It appears scanning him also applies.
+- Speak of the Devil: Moloch appears when spoken of; scanning him also applies.